carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 is *implemented* in different ways (e.g. to output a .s file, output an ELF .o file, etc) but whose API correspond directly to what you see in a .s file.
-MCStreamer has one method per directive, such as EmitLabel, EmitSymbolAttribute, SwitchSection, EmitValue (for .byte, .word), etc, which directly correspond to assembly level directives.
+MCStreamer has one method per directive, such as EmitLabel, EmitSymbolAttribute, switchSection, emitValue (for .byte, .word), etc, which directly correspond to assembly level directives.
 It also has an EmitInstruction method, which is used to output an MCInst to the streamer.